2:2 degree minimum in any subject

 I am not a graduate; can I still apply for the GMTS?

-No. The GMTS scheme is open to UK undergraduates with a 2:2 degree or higher in any subject or listed equivalent.
+No. The Scheme is open to UK undergraduates with a 2:2 degree or higher in any subject (Health Analysis requires numerate subject or degree with 30% numerate content) or listed equivalent.

 Non-graduates can apply for other NHS roles.